MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsnbcat-s-mbsnbcat-s-l.md

 Appends to a multibyte character string, at most, the first `n` bytes of another multibyte-character string.
 These are versions of [_mbsnbcat, _mbsnbcat_l](../../c-runtime-library/reference/mbsnbcat-mbsnbcat-l.md) that have security enhancements, as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).

 > [!IMPORTANT]
->  This API cannot be used in applications that execute in the [!INCLUDE[wrt](../../atl/reference/includes/wrt_md.md)].
+>  This API cannot be used in applications that execute in the Windows Runtime.
 For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).

 ## Syntax